justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

   Locally, the **ASX200** finished up 0.22% as the energy sector (+1.60%), banks (+0.97%) and materials (+0.45%) more than offset some heavy losses elsewhere, such as TPG (-8.61%) which was heavily [sold off](https://www.smh.com.au/business/markets/asx-set-to-rise-as-wall-st-rebounds-munger-headlines-sohn-conference-20211202-p59ed1.html?post=p5340t#p5340t) after its founder and chairman David Teoh revealed he had entered an agreement to flog 53 million shares (~3%).
 featureimage:
   featureimg: /images/dear-diary-crypto.gif
-  blurb: Anyone following crypto markets over the weekend.
+  blurb: Anyone who bought crypto recently had a wild ride over the weekend.
   source: https://tenor.com/view/dear-diary-bitcoin-crash-lost-gif-10860675
 stillhungry: >-
   🦾
   [Really](https://www.vice.com/en/article/88ggp3/italian-man-tries-to-avoid-getting-covid-jab-with-fake-silicone-arm)?
-  A man northern Italy "brought a silicone arm to his COVID-19 vaccination in an attempt to obtain a green pass without actually getting the vaccine".
+  A man in northern Italy "brought a silicone arm to his COVID-19 vaccination in an attempt to obtain a green pass without actually getting the vaccine".

   🧴 [REALLY](https://www.bbc.com/news/uk-england-norfolk-59493747)?
 A man in Norfolk, England was jailed for 12 weeks after he "put superglue on the lock of a Covid-19 vaccination centre, preventing 504 people from getting jabs".

-  🏭 Federal Labor [pledged](https://www.smh.com.au/politics/federal/labor-sets-43-per-cent-emissions-reduction-target-for-2030-20211203-p59ei2.html) to cut greenhouse gas emissions by 43% by 2030 if it wins the next election, exceeding the 35% target adopted by the Liberals at the recent COP26 summit.
+  🏭 Federal Labor [pledged](https://www.smh.com.au/politics/federal/labor-sets-43-per-cent-emissions-reduction-target-for-2030-20211203-p59ei2.html) to cut greenhouse gas emissions by 43% by 2030 if it wins the next election, no doubt "scientifically" selected based on its proximity precisely between the 35% target adopted by the Liberals and 50%.

   🌋 Mount Semeru on Indonesia's Java island [erupted](https://www.bbc.com/news/world-asia-59532251) over the weekend, killing at least one person and injuring dozens more and spawning an ash cloud rising up to 15,000m.